Villan vs Villains

 If there was ever a time NOT to get relegated from the Premier League, last season was that time.
 Not only would Aston Villa miss out on an massive increase in TV revenue, but Villa supporters would also miss out on a £30 Premier League price cap on away ticket prices that MOMS and other supporter groups had fought for.

 With four more away games this season in the Championship and early prices such as £42 to see Villa at Sheffield Wednesday and £36 to see Villa at Derby, Villa fans will have to dig even deeper to follow their team this season.

 The main issue is that many other Championship teams see Villa as a ‘Category A’ team when it comes to setting tickets prices.
 They know Villa’s travelling support will come on-mass and they will exploit such loyalty accordingly.

-Unfortunately Villa didn’t have to wait long to see an example of such thinking, with Sheffield Wednesday setting a price of £42 for an adult ticket at the first away game of the season.
+Unfortunately Villa didn’t have to wait long to see an example of such thinking, with the Sheffield Wednesday away ticket price of £42, for an adult ticket at the first away game of the season.
 The Owls also caused controversy last season by charging Bristol City fans £39 for the opening day of the season.
 So, they have a history in money grabbing (a sentiment that their home fans will echo).

-As a result several Villa supporters heading to Hillsborough have decided to visibly show what they think about the Wednesday board pricing their tickets 40% more than the new maximum in the Premier League.
+As a result several Villa supporters heading to Hillsborough have decided to visibly show what they think about the Sheffield Wednesday away ticket prices and the Wednesday board pricing their tickets 40% more than the new maximum in the Premier League.